NixOS/nix/doc/manual/src/command-ref/env-common.md

   - `NIX_REMOTE`
     This variable should be set to `daemon` if you want to use the Nix daemon to execute Nix operations.
-This is necessary in [multi-user Nix installations](#ssec-multi-user).
-If the Nix daemon's Unix socket is at some non-standard path, this variable should be set to `unix://path/to/socket`.
+This is necessary in [multi-user Nix installations](../installation/multi-user.md).
+If the Nix
+    daemon's Unix socket is at some non-standard path, this variable should be set to `unix://path/to/socket`.
 Otherwise, it should be left unset.

   - `NIX_SHOW_STATS`
     If set to `1`, Nix will print some evaluation statistics, such as